What is Discovery Day and How Best to Prepare for It?

 TWO MEN AND A TRUCK executives meet quickly and consider feedback from other franchise owners after they finish Discovery Days with candidates—who are typically notified within three to five days if they’ve been selected to join the team.
 They also receive a congratulations video that features the executive team.

-Be Sure to Come to Discovery Day With Your Questions
+Be Sure to Come to Franchise Discovery Day With Your Questions

-“We ask every group of candidates if all of their questions were addressed prior to signing a franchise agreement,” said Carrie Evans, vice president for franchise development at Chicken Salad Chick said.
+“We ask every group of candidates if we addressed their questions prior to signing a franchise agreement,” said Carrie Evans, vice president for franchise development at Chicken Salad Chick said.
 “Buying a franchise is a life-altering decision that requires a great deal of education and thought.”

 TWO MEN AND A TRUCK seeks to attract a diverse group of franchise owners from all walks of life who are interested in demonstrating their core values.
 Ackley suggests that candidates ask the leadership team the following questions to show their enthusiasm for the brand: